confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 * TLS
 * Easy to create new clients using the protocol

+Please note the parameters are not necessarily exhaustive.
+The description here is an outline not a detailed low level design.
+The low level design will evolve during development, and the web-site API docs will provide exact and detailed documentation on the endpoints and how to use them.

 #### Query streaming

 The request method will be a POST.